yeesian/ArchGDAL.jl/README.md

 ### Community

-This package will not be possible without https://julialang.org/, https://github.com/OSGeo/gdal and https://github.com/JuliaGeo/GDAL.jl.
-They are maintained by https://julialang.org/community/, https://www.osgeo.org/ and https://juliageo.org/.
+This package will not be possible without [JuliaLang](https://julialang.org/), [GDAL](https://github.com/OSGeo/gdal) and [GDAL.jl](https://github.com/JuliaGeo/GDAL.jl).
+They are maintained by https://julialang.org/community/, https://www.osgeo.org/ and https://juliageo.org/ respectively.
 In case of any contention for support and involvement, we encourage participation and contributions to those projects and communities over this package.

 ### Style Guide